AMA: Ask Me Anything (About Cocoa or Chocolate) #1 – Edible Crystals

 Chocolate contains cocoa butter – the percentage depends on the chocolate recipe – that has crystallized through a process known as tempering.
 Properly crystallized cocoa butter gives chocolate its characteristic sheen and break.

-For an in-depth description of the chemical structure of cocoa butter, tempering, and crystallization, I refer you to Chapter 6, Crystallizing the Fat in Chocolate in Stephen T Beckett’s excellent The Science of Chocolate. [ < amazon affiliate link< a>.]
+For an in-depth description of the chemical structure of cocoa butter, tempering, and crystallization, I refer you to Chapter 6, Crystallizing the Fat in Chocolate in Stephen T Beckett’s excellent The Science of Chocolate. [ < Amazon affiliate link.]
 Anything I write hear would be a summary of the science presented in the book and I think it’s best if you read the science from an expert on the subject.
 This book is also a must-have in every chocolate makers or confectioners reference library.

 If you’re in a hurry to know the skinny, try this article produced by the American Chemical Society on its specialist website The Elements of Chocolate.